swatisehgal/node-feature-discovery/docs/get-started/deployment-and-usage.md

 the default interval is set to 60s which is also the default when no `--sleep-interval` is specified.
 Also, the configuration file is re-read on each iteration providing a simple mechanism of run-time reconfiguration.

+### NFD-Topology-Updater

+NFD-Worker is preferably run as a Kubernetes DaemonSet.
+This assures re-examination (and CRD updation) on regular intervals capturing changes in the allocated resources and hence the allocatable resources on a per zone basis.
+It makes sure that more CRD instances are created as new nodes get added to the cluster.
+Topology-Updater connects to the nfd-master service to creates CRD intances corresponding to nodes.

+When run as a daemonset, nodes are re-examined for the allocated resources (to determine the information of the allocatable resources on a per zone basis where a zone can be a NUMA node) at an interval specified using the `--sleep-interval` option.
+In the [template](https://github.com/kubernetes-sigs/node-feature-discovery/blob/{{ site.release }}/nfd-topology-daemonset.yaml.template#L37) the interval is set to 3s.

 ### TLS authentication